httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 ### Exported Authenticator Characteristics {#exp-auth}

-The Exported Authenticator API defined in [I-D.ietf-tls-exported-authenticator] takes as input a certificate, supporting information about the certificate (OCSP, SCT, etc.), and an optional `certificate_request_context`.
-When generating exported authenticators for use with this extension, the `certificate_request_context` MUST be the two-octet Cert-ID.
+The Exported Authenticator API defined in [I-D.ietf-tls-exported-authenticator] takes as input a request, a set of certificates, and supporting information about the certificate (OCSP, SCT, etc.).

-Upon receipt of a completed authenticator, an endpoint MUST check that:
+Upon receipt of a completed authenticator, an endpoint MUST perform the following steps:
+ - Using the `get context` API, retrieve the `certificate_request_context` used to generate the authenticator, if any.
+ - Verify that the `certificate_request_context` is one previously generated or, when processed by a client, is absent.

- - the `validate` API confirms the validity of the authenticator itself
+ - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request.
- - the `certificate_request_context` matches the Cert-ID of the frame(s) in which it was received

 Once the authenticator is accepted, the endpoint can perform any other checks for the acceptability of the certificate itself.